cloud-native-everything/k8s-test-resources/README.md

 ## Hello world node image with hostname

-You can use it to test a K8s service (i.e. ClusetIP) and check how load is balance between different pods.
+You can use it to test a K8s service (i.e. ClusetIP) and check how load is balance between different pods through an Ingress.
 It will give you and output like this:

 ```